Automated detection of symmetry-protected subspaces in quantum simulations: Discussion and conclusion

 \section{Discussion and conclusion}

 We introduce a graph theory interpretation of quantum time evolution, which provides a theoretical framework through which symmetry-protected subspaces can be constructed via transitive closure.
 We identify that these invariant subspaces are an operator-free method for characterizing symmetry in the system, by indicating a conserved quantity of an initial state as it is manipulated by the dynamical system without needing to explicitly identify it.
+Along these lines, our approach complements recent work in open quantum systems where symmetry-protected density matrices were constructed without the knowledge of explicit symmetry operators \cite{thingna2021degenerated}.

 We observe that a symmetry-protected subspace can be used to provide a smaller computational space, post-select noisy quantum simulation data, or be analyzed to deduce a symmetry operator.
 We identify post-selection as a pertinent application and introduce two main classical algorithms that elucidate the features of a quantum system's symmetry-protected subspaces.
 These algorithms employ a \textit{basis string edit map}, which is an efficient construction to provide the local dynamics of an operator by focusing on the presence or absence of basis vectors through its action.